 Once you have established the date of the R B C E you must test the P C L S against the member’s available L S A and L S D B A on this date.

 Lump sums are calculated in accordance with Secretary of State guidance / Scottish Ministers guidance.
-If a member has an A V C fund and they are taking some or all of it as tax free cash, it should be added to the main scheme lump sum on a £1 for £1 basis.
+If a member has an A V C fund and they are taking some or all of it as tax-free cash, it should be added to the main scheme lump sum.
 Interest for late payment is not included.

 If the member has more than one R B C E on the same day, they must decide which R B C E is first and inform both scheme administrators.
 This works in the same way as under the L T A regime if more than one B C E took place on the same day.